Senior Vice President, Programming and Acquisitions

-In her previous role, she was one of ESPN’s core programming executives responsible for the overall direction of ESPN’s content across platforms and responsible for strategic planning and oversight of the day-to-day management of ESPN’s business relationship with the National Basketball Association; Major League Baseball; motorsports including NASCAR, the IndyCar Series and NHRA; and Little League Baseball.
+In her previous stint in programming, she was one of ESPN’s core programming executives responsible for the overall direction of ESPN’s content across platforms and responsible for strategic planning and oversight of the day-to-day management of ESPN’s business relationship with the National Basketball Association; Major League Baseball; motorsports including NASCAR, the IndyCar Series and NHRA; and Little League Baseball.

-In 2014, Sobieski led ESPN’s negotiations for a nine-year, multiplatform agreement with the National Basketball Association, beginning with the 2016-17 season and continuing through 2024-25.
-In addition to retaining the NBA Finals on ABC, the deal included additional regular season games and more exclusive regular-season windows, increased team appearances to showcase the most compelling matchups and additional hours of NBA content on linear and digital platforms to generate a significant year-round presence for the NBA on ESPN.
-She also led in the creation of NBA Saturday Primetime on ABC, the first prime-time NBA weekend series on broadcast television, which debuted on January 23, 2016.
+In 2014, Sobieski led ESPN’s negotiations for a nine-year, multiplatform agreement with the National Basketball Association, beginning with the 2016-17 season.
+In addition to retaining the NBA Finals on ABC, the deal included additional regular season games and more exclusive regular season windows, increased team appearances to showcase the most compelling matchups and additional hours of NBA content on linear and digital platforms to generate a significant year-round presence for the NBA on ESPN.
+She also led in the creation of NBA Saturday Primetime on ABC, the first prime-time NBA weekend series on broadcast television, which debuted in January 2016.
 Additionally, the agreement established a framework for ESPN and the NBA to negotiate the launch of a new over-the-top offering in which the league would receive equity interest.
-The deal also included expanded rights for ESPN International, ESPN Deportes and ESPN Audio, increased highlights usage rights across all platforms and additional rights to Women’s National Basketball Association, NBA Summer League and NBA D-League games.
+The deal also included expanded rights for ESPN International, ESPN Deportes and ESPN Audio, increased highlights usage rights across all platforms and additional rights to the WNBA, NBA Summer League and NBA D-League games.

 In addition to her programming responsibilities, Sobieski was elected to champion “ESPN Women,” the company’s employee resource group charged with striving to make ESPN the premier organization for women in sports, media and business.